Code Inspection and Quick-Fixes in Visual Basic .NET

 Add 'Async' modifier

-Asynchronous operations have some advantages over synchronous programming, so ReSharper keeps pace with times and new language features for asynchronous programming are thoroughly supported.
+Asynchronous operations have some advantages over synchronous programming, so ReSharper keeps pace with the times and thoroughly supports the language features for asynchronous programming.
 The